Spherical Kernel for Efficient Graph Convolution on 3D Point Clouds: Related Work

 PointNet~\cite{qi2017pointnet} is one of the first techniques to directly process point clouds with deep networks.
 It uses the $xyz$ coordinates of points as input features.
 The network learns point-wise features with shared MLPs, and extracts a global feature with max pooling.
 One limitation of this technique is that it does not explore the geometric context of points in representation learning.
 PointNet++~\cite{qi2017pointnetplusplus} addresses that by applying max-pooling to the local regions hierarchically.
 However, both networks must rely on max-pooling to aggregate any context information without convolution.

 SO-Net \cite{li2018so} builds an $m\times m$ rectangular map from the point cloud, and hierarchically learns node-wise features within the map using mini-PointNet.
 However, similar to the original PointNet, it also fails to exploit any convolution modules.
 KCNet \cite{shen2018mining} learns features with kernel correlation between the local neighboring points and a template of learnable points.
 This can be optimized in a training session similar to convolutional kernels.
 In contrast to the image-like map used by the SO-Net, KCNet is based on graph representation.
 Kd-network~\cite{klokov2017escape} is a prominent contribution that processes point clouds with tree structure based networks.
-This technique also uses point coordinates as the input and computes the feature of a parent node by concatenating the features of its children in a balanced tree.
-Despite their varied network architecture construction, none of the above methods contribute towards developing convolutional networks for point clouds.
+This technique also uses point coordinates as the input and computes the feature of a parent node by concatenating the features of its children in a balanced tree. {Instead of using $xyz$ coordinates, ShapeContextNet \cite{xie2018attentional} computes hand-crafted shape context descriptors \cite{belongie2002shape} for each point in the point cloud, and explores them as input features for PoinetNet-like architecture.} Despite their varied network architecture construction, none of the above methods contribute towards developing convolutional networks for point clouds.
 Approaches that advance research in that direction can be divided into two broad categories, discussed below.